17 Summer Research Internships for High School Students

 Eligibility:

-Juniors and seniors from around the country are eligible to apply to the 5-week, virtual program.
+Juniors and seniors from around the country are eligible to apply to the 5-week virtual program.

-Cost/Stipend: No cost.
-Interns who attend a Title 1 School or are eligible for free or reduced lunch will be offered a stipend to participate.
-Unpaid internships will be provided for all other accepted students, with the option to receive community service hours or school credit.
-Participation in this program can be used to fulfill the extracurricular requirement for the NYSED Seal of Civic Readiness.
+Cost/Stipend:Â No cost.
+Interns who attend a Title 1 School or are eligible for free or reduced lunch will be offered a stipend.
+Other students have the option to receive community service hours or school credit.

 Program dates: October - June.